mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

   <Number 3.14>
 ```

-I would start with implementing a simple frame library and extend it for the two types of applications that I worked on: Natural Language Processing (NLP) and planning systems.
+I my early AI experiments in the 1980s I would start with implementing a simple frame library and extend it for the two types of applications that I worked on: Natural Language Processing (NLP) and planning systems.

-I no longer use frames preferring the use off the shelf graph databases that we will cover in a later chapter.
+I no longer use frames, preferring the use of off the shelf graph databases that we will cover in a later chapter.
 Graphs can represent a wider range of data representations because frames represent tree structured data and graphs are more general purpose than trees.

 ## Use Predicate Logic by Calling Swi-Prolog

 Please skip this section if you either don't know how to program in Prolog or if you have no interest in learning Prolog.
 I have a writing project for a book titled Prolog for AI applications that is a work in progress.
 When that book is released I will add a link here.
-Before my Python book is released Sheila McIlraith has a [Swi-Prolog tutorial](https://www.cs.toronto.edu/~sheila/324/f05/tuts/swi.pdf) written for her students that is a good starting point and you can use the official [Swi-Prolog manual](https://www.swi-prolog.org/pldoc/doc_for?object=manual) for specific information.
-I will make this section self-contained if you just want to read the material without writing any Python + Prolog applications.
+Before my Prolog book is released, please use Sheila McIlraith's [Swi-Prolog tutorial](https://www.cs.toronto.edu/~sheila/324/f05/tuts/swi.pdf).
+It was written for her students and is a good starting point.
+You can also use the official [Swi-Prolog manual](https://www.swi-prolog.org/pldoc/doc_for?object=manual) for specific information.
+I will make this section self-contained if you just want to read the material without writing your own Python + Prolog applications.

 You can start by reading the documentation for [setting up Swi-Prolog so it can be called from Python](https://www.swi-prolog.org/pldoc/man?section=mqi-python-installation).